 6. Ability to relate positively to children and adults.

 7. Must be enrolled in Oregon Criminal History Registry.

 Other Skill Requirements

 1. Bilingual English/Spanish preferred.
 Bilingual fluency may be required at some work sites.

 2. Must have ability to operate computers and possess basic knowledge of MS Windows, Microsoft Word and other software.

 5. Effective training/development skills.

 6. Must perform duties with moderate direction given, operating from established directions and instructions.
-Decisions are made with general agency policy constraints, but requires independent decision making.
+Decisions are made with general agency policy constraints, but occasionally requires independent decision- making.

 May work outdoors intermittently with exposure to typical Oregon weather.
-There may be frequent interruptions, evening or weekend work, working long hours during peak periods.
-May work in a confined and small classroom space with minimal room for maneuverability.
+There may be frequent interruptions, working alone, evening or weekend work, working long hours during peak periods.
+May be exposed to illnesses generally attributed to children.

 Continual interaction with co-workers, parents, and children to provide information.
 Must relate positively to children and adults.
-Frequently faces deadlines with attention to detail and must complete tasks and required documentation in a timely manner.
+Frequently faces deadlines with attention to detail and must complete tasks in a timely manner.
+Must gather and analyze data and regulatory material and make presentations to local staff and outside agencies.
 Considerable amount of variable levels of concentration with frequent or constant interruptions.
 Must be able to handle multi-faceted tasks on a frequent basis.